 The local libraries were okay; they had many books by Isaac Asimov.
 There was no World Wide Web.
 I was also involved with Scouts, piano, 4-H and hockey.

-I studied applied mathematics, physics, and aerospace engineering in university, which was in Saskatoon, Cleveland, Toronto, and West Lafayette.
+I studied applied mathematics, physics, and aerospace engineering in university.
 I put more details on another page (Formal Education).

 As a student, I had jobs with the Saskatchewan Accelerator Laboratory, the Defence Research Establishment Ottawa, COM DEV, Kingston’s Defence Operations Research group, Analog Design Automation, and Purdue University.
 (I was a research assistant and also taught math courses at Purdue.)

 After grad school, I was involved with many projects on the web and in the virtual world Second Life.
 I developed software, produced exhibits, organized/promoted events, wrote blog posts, did research, managed websites, and various other things.
 Most of it was related to science or engineering.

 I started a company named Zigtrig Software Inc.

 Follow Me Elsewhere Online